lune-climate/lune-docs/docs/api/flow-of-funds.md

 # Payment - flow of funds

-## Context
+## Payment flows

-Lune provides two types of payment flows: **direct invoicing** and **Lune Pay**.
+Lune provides two payment flows, **direct invoicing** and **Lune Pay**.

+### Direct invoicing

+Customers get invoiced by Lune.
+Customers receive and settle their invoices according to their terms.
+Invoices contain an itemized breakdown of charges by Account and Client Account.
+When customers opt to pay by credit card, the card is charged automatically.

+You can manage your billing preferences on the [Lune dashboard](https://dashboard.lune.co/settings/billing).

+### Lune Pay

+Lune Pay is a hosted payment page that can be used for one-time or recurring payments.
+Customers can use Lune Pay if they wish to charge their customers directly.
+Every Lune Pay payment is linked to an Account or Client Account.

+Lune Pay enables customers to stay out of the flow of funds required to settle Lune invoices.

+## Which payment flow should be used?

-The flow that customers decide to implement depends on their use case.
+The decision as to which flow to implement ultimately depends on the use case.

-Customers fall into the following categories:
+### Use case 1 - Customers purchase carbon credits for themselves

-1. Customers who purchase carbon credits **for themselves**.
-They also pay for their credits and their company name is displayed as the official beneficiary when credits are retired.
+Customers also pay for their credits, and their company name is displayed as the official beneficiary when credits are retired - Use **direct invoicing**.

-2. Customers who operate a **B2B platform business**, for example, a digital logistics company or a payments company.
+### Use case 2 - Customers that operate a b2b platform business

+Examples include a digital logistics company or a payments company.
 The platform business is Lune's customer.
-However, carbon credits are purchased and ultimately paid for by their customers who are also businesses.
-Their customers' have a Lune Client Account and their company's name also appears as the official beneficiary when credits are retired.
+However, carbon credits are purchased and ultimately paid for by their customers.
+Their customers have a Lune Client Account, and their company's name also appears as the official beneficiary when credits are retired - Use **Lune Pay** and use a Client Account for each of their customers.

-3. Customers who operate a **B2C platform business**, for example, a consumer neobank app.
+### Use case 3 - Customers that operate a b2c platform business

+Examples include a consumer Neobank app.
 The platform business is Lune's customer.
 However, carbon credits are purchased and ultimately paid for by their users.
 Integration does not require Client Accounts.
-The official beneficiary when credits are retired is usually "Neobank's customers".
+The official beneficiary when credits are retired is usually Neobank's customers - Use **Lune Pay** where there is a preference to stay out of the flow of funds; otherwise, use **direct invoicing**.

-## Direct invoicing

-Customers get invoiced by Lune.
-Customers receive and settle their invoices according to its terms.
-Invoices contain an itemised breakdown of charges by Account and Client Account.
-When customers opt to pay by credit card, the card is charged automatically.

-Manage your billing preferences on the [Lune dashboard](https://dashboard.lune.co/settings/billing).

-## Lune Pay

-Lune Pay is a hosted payment page which can be used for one time or recurring payments.
-A customer can opt to use Lune Pay if it wishes to charge their customers' directly.
-Every Lune Pay payment is segregated to an Account or Client Account.

-Lune Pay enables customer to never touch any funds required to settle Lune invoices.

-## Which payment flow should one use?

-1. Customers who purchase carbon credits **for themselves** should use **direct invoicing**.

-2. **B2B platform businesses** should use **Lune Pay** and use a Client Account for each of their customers.

-3. **B2C platform businesses** should use Lune Pay if they prefer to stay out of the flow of funds.
-Otherwise, both options have merits.